elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 [2021-03-02T10:23:41.840+01:00][INFO ][worker-2][plugins-service] Plugin initialization disabled.
 ```

-This will require some changes in the logging system implementation, as currently the BaseLogger has no logic to
+This will require some non-trivial changes in the logging system implementation, as currently the BaseLogger has no logic to
 enhance the log record with context information before forwarding it to its appenders, but this still
 seems to be the best solution.
+(This may even be the first step to implement our MDC)

+Notes:
+- Even if we add the `%process` pattern, do we want to also allow users to specify per-worker log files?

 ### The rolling-file appender

 The rolling process of the `rolling-file` appender is going to be problematic in clustered mode, as it will cause
 concurrency issues during the rolling.
-We need to find a way to have this rolling process clustered-proof.
+We need to find a way to have this rolling stage clustered-proof.

 Identified options are:

 - have the rolling file appenders coordinate themselves when rolling

-By using a broadcast message based mutex mechanism, the appenders could acquire a ‘lock’ to roll a specific file, and release the lock once the rotation is done.
+By using a broadcast message based mutex mechanism, the appenders could acquire a ‘lock’ to roll a specific file, and
+notify other workers when the rolling is complete (quite similar to what we want to do with SO migration for example).

 - have the coordinator process perform the rolling

 Another option would be to have the coordinator perform the rotation instead.
-When a rolling is required, the appender would send a message to the coordinator, which would perform the rolling and notify the workers once the process is complete.
-Note that this option is even more complicated than the previous one, as it forces to move the rolling implementation outside of the appender, without any significant upsides.
+When a rolling is required, the appender
+would send a message to the coordinator, which would perform the rolling and notify the workers once the operation is complete.

+Note that this option is even more complicated than the previous one, as it forces to move the rolling implementation
+outside of the appender, without any significant upsides identified.

 - centralize the logging system in the coordinator (and have the workers send messages to the coordinator when using the logging system)

-We could go further, and change the way the logging system works in clustering mode by having the coordinator centralize the logging system.
+We could go further, and change the way the logging system works in clustering mode by having the coordinator centralize
+the logging system.
 The worker’s logger implementation would just send messages to the coordinator.
-If this may be a correct design, the main downside is that the logging implementation would be totally different in cluster and non cluster mode, and is overall way more work that the other options.
+If this may be a
+correct design, the main downside is that the logging implementation would be totally different in cluster and
+non cluster mode, and seems to be way more work that the other options.

 Overall, if no option is trivial, I feel like option 1) is still the most pragmatic one.
-Option 3) is probably a better
+Option 3) may be a better
 design, but represents more work.
 It would probably be fine if all our appenders were impacted, but as only the
 rolling-file one is, I feel like going with 1) would be ok.